fjukstad/d3-presentation/README.md

 Now, we'll go some more into the details of how selections work.

-# Selections
+# Data Joins & Selections
-Before we continue I think we should have a look at how selections work.
+Before we continue I think we should have a look at how data joins and selections work.
 As you can see the web page contains a body with 4 div's.
 D3 is really about mapping data to something in the DOM, divs, svgs, anything.
 Selections are really just groups of arrays of things.
-Lets try to create some data that we can map to these divs:
+Lets try to create some data that we can join with these divs:

 In the console type
 ```js
 var div = d3.selectAll("div");
 ```
 to get a selection containing all of the 4 divs on our page.
 Check it by inspecting the object it returned.
-Now, if we want to map some data to these elements, we need a dataset
+Now, if we want to join some data to these elements, we need a dataset

 ```js